 It is difficult to provide an "average" processing time, as requests vary in their scope and complexity.
 Actual processing time will depend upon how extensive a search is required; the complexity, volume, and sensitivity of the records located; the need for consultation among various offices within NSA/CSS, as well as the need to consult with other agencies having an interest in the material; and the number of cases preceding a request in the processing queue.
 Requests are processed on a "first-in, first-out" basis based on the origination date of the request.

 A request will be expedited if the requester seeks such processing and demonstrates a compelling need, as defined by the FOIA, or a need for expedited treatment, as detailed in Department of Defense FOIA Manual 5400.07.
-The requester seeking expeditious processing must provide a statement certified by him/her to be true and correct to the best of his/her knowledge.
+The requester seeking expeditious processing must provide a statement certified by their to be true and correct to the best of their knowledge.

 A requester has the right to file an administrative appeal if an adverse determination is made.
 Examples of adverse determinations are a denial of records or information within records, the inability of an agency to locate records, the determination that a request does not fall under the purview of this Agency, a denial of a waiver of fees, and a denial of expedited processing.